elsampsa/valkka-live/docs/_build/html/_sources/modules.rst.txt

 Once you have installed and tested `our Darknet python bindings <https://github.com/elsampsa/darknet-python>`_, the Yolo 3 object detector will appear in the Machine Vision plug-in menu.

+Several Yolo versions are provided:

+- Yolo v3 is the best, but a bit heavy, so it won't work on a "commodity" laptop.
+You need a hefty GPU with 2.5+ GB memory.
+- Yolo v2 is almost as good as Yolo v3, but needs less memory on the GPU
+- Yolo v3 Tiny works on the CPU as well and on a regular i7 laptop

+..
 Remember, that in order to run `Yolo object detector <https://pjreddie.com/darknet/yolo/>`_ , you need a reasonable GPU.

 ..
 Matlab
 .. ------